vt-elixir/ja_serializer/README.md

 Attributes are defined as a list in the serializer module.
 The serializer will use the given atom as the key by default.
 You can also specify a custom method of attribute retrieval by defining a
 <attribute_name>/2 method.
-The method will be passed the model
+The method will be passed the struct
 and the connection.

 #### Relationships